BitF Survival Guide

 Glass Containers – Even with your best intentions and safest handling, glass can break.
 Aluminum cans, plastic bottles, and boxes of wine present less of a potential hazard to safety and MOOP.

 Fire – Open flame is not permitted at this site.
-Please do not bring fire toys (e.g., staff), propane fire pits, or other things that may present a fire-hazard.
-CSA approved camp stoves are allowed, provided they are carefully monitored.
+Please do not bring fire toys (e.g., staff), candles, propane fire pits, or other things that may present a fire-hazard.
+CSA-approved camp stoves are allowed, provided they are carefully monitored.

 Explosives – The only thing we want to see explode is your MIND!
-Aerial flares, rockets, fireworks, and firearms.
+Aerial flares, rockets, fireworks, and firearms are not permitted.
 All fire effects need to be sanctioned by the Fire Safety Team Lead.

 Hand-held lasers – These can cause serious eye injury and blindness (as happened to a Black Rock Ranger in 2014).